IamViditAgarwal/react-app/to-do-app/todolist/README.md

     .
 Go to ur app root directory which means u should be inside ur app .
 Now make sure u commit all the code on the git .
 Now run this command: `heroku create`
+    .
+It will create a git repo for u and will give u the link of the app .
+Now run this command : `git remote add heroku <git repo link generated from above command>` .
+Now lets push the code to git heroku : `git push heroku master` .
 ## Snapshots
 ![Demo Gif](gif/to-do-app.gif)